 The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and to enable them to ensure that the audited financial statements comply with the Companies Act 2006.
 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 Directors' engagement statement

-Details of how Directors have engaged with key stakeholders of the Company have been disclosed in the Section 172(1) statement in the Strategic Report.
+Details of how Directors have engaged with key stakeholders of the Company have been disclosed in the Strategic Report.

 Principal activity